 The $900 billion, 5,000 + page COVID-19 Stimulus package is one of the largest bills in our nation’s history.
 As you can imagine, there are a lot of details to go through, and decipher, within those pages.
-While there are many items in the bill that are not related to pandemic relief, we want to talk about changes to the Paycheck Protection Program (PPP) and tax provisions that may impact you the most.
+While many items in the bill are not related to pandemic relief, we want to talk about changes to the Paycheck Protection Program (PPP) and tax provisions that may impact you the most.

 Paycheck Protection Program (PPP) Changes

 The PPP was given $284 billion to fund additional forgivable loans.
 These loans are not included in taxable income and you can deduct expenses that were paid with your forgiven PPP loan with no restrictions.
 Companies that were “hard hit” can qualify for a second round of PPP money.
 Currently, small companies and non-profits with 300 or fewer employees that can show a 25% loss of gross receipts during any quarter of 2020, when compared to 2019, which totals 2.5 times the average monthly payroll up to $2 million, are in this category and allowed to re-apply for PPP funds.

 Additionally, new types of businesses are now eligible for PPP loans, including hospitals, local newspapers and broadcasters (TV and radio), local chambers of commerce, and other “promotion” organizations and 501(c)(6).
 There are some exceptions to this eligibility tied to how much money such organizations receive from lobbying.

 The bill also included $20 billion for Economic Injury Disaster Load (EIDL) grants, $3.5 billion for SBA debt relief and $2 billion for enhancements to SBA lending.

 This stimulus bill extends the Employee Retention Tax Credit (ERTC), which has been expanded through July 1, 2021, including some clarifications and additions to the original provision: